ietf-wg-ohai/oblivious-http/draft-ietf-ohai-ohttp.md

   accepts, including an identifier for that key and the HPKE algorithms that are used with that key.

-* The identity of an Oblivious Relay Resource that will accept relay requests carrying an encapsulated request as its content and forward the content in these requests to a single oblivious gateway resource.
+* The identity of an oblivious relay resource that will accept relay requests carrying an encapsulated request as its content and forward the content in these requests to a single oblivious gateway resource.
 See {{proxy-state}}
-  for more information about the mapping between Oblivious Relay and Gateway Resources.
+  for more information about the mapping between oblivious relay and gateway resources.

 This information allows the client to make a request of a target resource with that resource having only a limited ability to correlate that request with the